Skip to main content

 What Is Protected Health Information?

 When we discuss hormonal health, the data we track is intensely personal.
-Protected Health Information, or PHI, is any piece of that can be tied back to you as an individual.
+Protected Health Information, or PHI, is any piece of health data that can be tied back to you as an individual.
 This extends far beyond a simple diagnosis.
 It is a mosaic of your lived biological experience.

 Consider the data points relevant to a journey of hormonal recalibration: